jakobjw/ChromeExtension_YouTubeAutoDark/README.md

     - Click the "Y" extension icon in the top right corner of Chrome
     - Click on "Options"
     - Enter the desired times and click "Save"
-- To see it in action, just head to YouTube :)
+- To see it in action, just head to YouTube and wait < 10 seconds :)